hilton/hilton.github.com/blog/_posts/2020-01-07-minimal-product-definition.md

 ---
 title: "Articulate the minimal product definition"
-description: Why you need to set the context for your product in one sentence
+description: How to set the context for your product in one sentence
 layout: hh
 tags: product
 image: https://hilton.org.uk/blog/soup.jpg